More about Dr. Catherine...

-I was raised in a small New England town.
-My family trekked to the Unitarian Universalist church on the common every Sunday with a love for singing, an intellectual fervor for ethics, and a solid commitment that there are many paths to the Divine.
-For college, I attended Skidmore, a liberal arts school focused on the interconnectedness of all things, searching for the similarities in distinct fields.
-My undergraduate and first masters degrees are in studio art; as a kinesthetic learner and tactile-oriented person, constructive creativity fit me well.
-But in the final year of college I found Chinese language, Eastern philosophy, and martial arts training, which all pulled at me in unexpected ways.
+I grew up in a small New England town where my family trekked to the Unitarian Universalist church with a love for singing, an intellectual fervor for ethics, and a solid commitment that many paths lead to the Divine.
+I attended a liberal arts college focused on interconnectedness and finding common ground.
+My undergraduate and a masters degree are both in studio art, but Chinese language, Eastern philosophy, and martial arts training all pulled me in unexpected ways.

-I ended up enrolling at the Asian Institute of Medical Studies in Tucson AZ because I wanted to understand more about about Feng Shui and Qigong, which share the same foundation as Chinese Medicine.
+I wanted to understand more about about Feng Shui and Qigong, which share the same foundational theory as Chinese Medicine, so I registered for acupuncture school in Tucson AZ.
 That program incorporated year-long studies in Medical Qigong (healing others), self-cultivation Qigong, Tuina, Japanese acupuncture, and Worsley 5 Element theory.
 Covering the breadth of CM in general rather than focusing heavily in TCM / CCM / 5 Element was unique; the school also had a strong relationship with Andrew Weil’s Integrative Medicine program, and the ‘defining principles' of his program are a good basis for how I still think about medicine.

-Qigong remains my foundational root in this field, and I simply cannot practice or consider CM theory without somatically experiencing the energetic pathways.
-This influence is evidenced in my teaching, my treatments, my writing, and in how I live my every day life.
+Qigong remains my foundational root; this influence is evidenced in my teaching, my treatments, my writing, and in how I live my every day life.
 But every time I open a package of acupuncture needles, I remember my psychic's words, and I am always grateful to have found my Destiny.

 Thank you for visiting.